palvindersander/youtube-transcript-mcp/docs/index.md

 - Include chapter markers in transcripts for better navigation
 - Support for multiple languages
 - MCP integration with Claude Desktop
 - Comprehensive logging and testing tools

+## Recent Updates

+- Removed speaker identification functionality due to limited effectiveness
+- Added comprehensive documentation about architectural decisions
+- Simplified codebase by focusing on core functionality
+- Improved project documentation organization

+For more detailed information about recent changes, see the [Recent Updates](progress_tracker.md#recent-updates) section in the Progress Tracker.